Learn about sensitive information types

 - machine learning

-Sensitive information types are pattern-based classifiers.
-They detect sensitive information like social security, credit card, or bank account numbers to identify sensitive items, see Sensitive information types entity definitions
+Sensitive information types (SIT) are pattern-based classifiers.
+They detect sensitive information like social security, credit card, or bank account numbers to identify sensitive items, see Sensitive information types entity definitions for a complete list of all SITs.

 Sensitive information types are used in